pcx229/image-4-points-crop/README.md

 ## command line
 ```
-Usage: java -jar bin.jar [options] -c <list of four (x,y) coordinates> -i <file>
+usage: java -jar bin [options] -c <list of four (x,y) coordinates> -i <file>

-crop an image using four points and adjust view perspective.
+crop an image using four points with adjusted perspective.
 if output path was not provided the result image will be stored in the folder of the input image
 as [input image name]-4crop.[format]
+note: the image orientation cannot be identified, your image may be rotated
+even if it viewed normal, in this case the result will be corrupted, try to save it with the current
+orientation to a new file.

  -c,--coords <list of four (x,y) coordinates>   coordinates that represent a rectangular shape,
                                                 arraignment is not relevant.
                                                 example: [(3,3),(16,56),(73,55),(62,14)]
                                                 note: if list contain spaces it should be
                                                 encapsulated with parentheses
+ -f,--output-format <format=png>                choose output format jpg or png(default)
+ -g,--gui                                       shows a graphical interface that the user can
+                                                interact with
  -h,--help                                      print this message
  -i,--image <file>                              input image path
  -o,--output-image <file>                       output image path
-    --output-format <format=png>                choose output format jpg or png(default)
 ```

 ## Example